oracle-livelabs/adb/shared/adb-analytics-using-sql/working-with-semi-structured-data/working-with-semi-structured-data.md

     ORDER BY 6 desc;</copy>
     ```

-3. the output will be shown in the Query Result window:
+3. The output will be shown in the Query Result window:

     ![Query result of combining queries](images/sql-analytics-lab5-step5-substep3.png)